contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 - Link management
 - Form element styling
 - Email notifications

+## Click, tap or press
+When documenting behaviour in the Contensis UI we should refer to a click as a press.
+This ensures we are covering touch behaviour or trackpad behaviour where a click isn't actually happening.

 ## Code
 Use monospaced fonts for short code snippets and settings.
 Use gists for longer bits of code.